$10 Eagle Gold Coin

 1908-D $10 Indian Gold Coin

-The public reaction to the Indian Head $10 Eagle gold piece design in 1907 was mixed.
-A particular point of contention was the omission of the motto “IN GOD WE TRUST” on the initial coins.
+The public had mixed reactions to the design of the Indian Head $10 Eagle gold piece in 1907.
+The most contentious point was omitting the motto “IN GOD WE TRUST” on the initial coins.

-Teddy Roosevelt penned a famous letter explaining his feelings on the matter, favoring keeping the motto off the coin.
+Teddy Roosevelt penned a famous letter explaining his feelings, favoring keeping the motto off the coin.

 However, the U.S. Mint responded to the public’s concern, and the motto was added to the coin in 1908.